f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--colormap-discretization=<colors>` (_int_)

-Set the number of distinct colors from [1, N] will be used in the colormap.
-Any values outside the valid range will result in smooth shading.
+Set the number of distinct colors from [1, N] used in the colormap.
+Any values outside the valid range result in smooth shading.

 #### compare